alpiepho/coursera_go_classes/alpiepho/Course2/week3/Quiz.md

 1 point

-A struct contains only data while a class can also contain methods.
+X - A struct contains only data while a class can also contain methods.

 A class describes data fields but a struct does not.